Community invited to Passover event in Idaho Falls - East Idaho News

 Maror, or bitter herbs like horseradish, are also eaten.
 These help “induce tears” in memory of “the back-breaking labor and suffering our ancestors endured during the painful times in Egypt.”

 In ancient times, Lifshitz says another important component of the passover involved offering a sacrificial lamb in the temple.
 Lifshitz says they do not have authority to sacrifice a lamb outside of the temple.
-Since there isn’t a Jewish temple in eastern Idaho, this part of the tradition will not be included at Wednesday’s event.
+This part of the tradition has been suspended until the coming of the Messiah, according to Jewish belief.

 “It’s a night of remembering, reliving and celebrating altogether.
 One of the telling messages is that we should never take freedom for granted, whether it’s physical freedom or spiritual freedom.
 We want to make sure we incorporate that into our lives in a very tangible fashion,” he says.